 VALS Segmentation Model

-In 1978, the research institute of Stanford established Maslow’s hierarchy of needs to develop a VALS (Values and Lifestyles) typology to categorize American consumers.
-In 1989, they developed a quietly modified system that considers individuals’ lifestyles, psychological characteristics, also consumption patterns.
+In 1978, the research institute of Stanford established Maslow’s hierarchy of needs to develop a VALS (Values and Lifestyles) typology to categorise American consumers.
+In 1989, they created a quietly modified system that considers individuals’ lifestyles, psychological characteristics, also consumption patterns.

 Another name of the VALS Segmentation Model is the VALS 2 Model.
-VALS Segmentation Model divides people into 8 categories such as survivors, makers, strivers, believers, experiencers, achievers, thinkers, and also innovators.
+VALS Segmentation Model divides people into eight categories: survivors, makers, strivers, believers, experiencers, achievers, thinkers, and innovators.

 8 Segmentations of the VALS 2 Model are: